Mar Thoma Syrian Church Diocese of North America & Europe: Early history of the Diocese

+Members of the Mar Thoma Church began to arrive in the USA in the 1970s.

+The first prayer group was established in Queens, New York, in 1972, and the first approved parish was recognised in New York in 1976; the new Diocese Zone was established in 1982.
+At that time The Rt.
+Rev. Dr. Thomas Mar Athanasius and The Most Rev. Dr. Alexander Mar Thoma supervised the Zone.

-Philipose Mar Chrysostom then took charge as diocesan bishop.
+Philipose Mar Chrysostom took charge as diocesan bishop in 1988.

+The Zone became an official Diocese in 1994.

 Mar Thoma Centre

 In the 1990s the Diocesan Assembly decided to permanently house the Diocese.
 In 1994 the Assembly initially purchased property at Richboro, Pennsylvania, for their headquarters, but subsequently moved to their current location at 2320 South Merrick Avenue, Merrick, New York.

-In the October of 2018, the Diocese of North America and Europe had purchased the Mount Carmel Christian Church in Tucker, Georgia which hosts the Mission activities of the Diocese.
+In October 2018, the Diocese of North America and Europe purchased the Mount Carmel Christian Church in Tucker, Georgia which hosts the Mission activities of the Diocese.
 The name "Carmel Mar Thoma Center" was given at the current location at 6015 Old Stone Mountain Road, Stone Mountain, Georgia.